 I can make your life better right now.
 By right now I mean ‘right now’ as in this second.
 Are you up for it?
 What I am going to say is backed by two decades of scientific research from major universities and research centers all over this country and the world.

 They have been studying this remarkable phenomenon from different approaches and all have come to the same conclusions.

 These are the benefits from this simple practice.
-These benefits have been observed and validated with scientific principles.
+These benefits have been observed and validated in study after study.

 Improves physical health

 Increases academic performance